erithobra/databases/relational-databases-intro-lesson/README.md

 - What would the table for an author look like?
 - What would the table for a category look like?

 This is when we start seeing relationships form.
 This is great!
 You can imagine duplicate pieces of data being stored naturally, especially when an author has multiple books (for instance).
 That's a waste of space!
-Let's talk about how we can connect these tables so we don't have tons of duplicate data all over the place.
+We'll later talk about how we can connect these tables so we don't have tons of duplicate data all over the place.

-## Relational Databases vs. Spreadsheets (10 min)
+## Relational Databases vs. Spreadsheets (15 min)

 > **Instructor Note**: This lesson explains the process of [database normalization](https://en.wikipedia.org/wiki/Database_normalization) by starting with a spreadsheet with lots of duplicated data and then reorganizing that data into a relational database with less duplication.